lzwjava/lzwjava.github.io/original/2025-07-27-ai-coding-tools-en.md

 I also tried Aider, another software agent.
 I stopped using Cursor after about six months because many of its VSCode-based plugins malfunctioned.
 Additionally, I don't want to give Cursor much credit since it is built on top of VSCode.
 As the Copilot plugin in VSCode has recently improved and doesn't lag far behind, I prefer to use it more often.

+However, VSCode is built on Electron, an open-source technology.
+It's challenging to attribute credit to the right team or individual.
+Considering that many large companies and startups profit from open-source projects, I must focus on my budget and what suits me best.
+I shouldn't worry too much about giving credit.
+I prefer using affordable and effective tools.

 I briefly experimented with Cline but didn't adopt it.

 I use the Copilot plugin in VSCode with a customized model, Grok 3 beta through OpenRouter, which works well.